All posts

 The revenue offset

-The same exchange rate that increases formation costs also amplifies USD revenue in Naira terms.
-A Nigerian founder earning $2,000/month through a US LLC has:
+The same exchange rate works in reverse on revenue.
+A Nigerian founder earning $2,000/month through a US LLC:

-The monthly revenue in Naira terms has tripled without any change in USD revenue.
-For founders who earn predominantly in USD and spend predominantly in Naira, the LLC's USD revenue stream acts as a natural hedge against Naira depreciation.
+Monthly revenue in Naira tripled without any change in USD revenue.
+If you earn in USD and spend in Naira, the LLC is a natural hedge.

 When the economics do not work